zenstackhq/zenstack-docs/blog/openapi/index.md

 ### 3. Implementing the API

-ZenStack greatly simplifies the development of database-centric APIs by providing a built-in RESTful implementation.
+ZenStack dramatically simplifies the development of database-centric APIs by providing a built-in RESTful implementation.
 You can use a framework-specific adapter to install the RESTful services into your application.
 Let's see how to do it with Express.js.

 ```bash
 npm install @zenstackhq/server
 ```

 The integration with Express.js is achieved by the `ZenStackMiddleware` middleware factory.
 Use it to mount the RESTful APIs at the path of your choice.
-The `getPrisma` callback is used for getting a Prisma client instance for the current request.
-For now we'll just return the global Prisma client.
+The `getPrisma` callback is used to get a Prisma client instance for the current request.
+For now, we'll just return the global Prisma client.

 ```ts title='app.ts'
 import { PrismaClient } from '@prisma/client';